 Winner of the 2017 New Zealand Workplace Safety Innovation Awards.

 IRIS is a simple, award-winning technology designed to prevent mistaken-for-game hunting accidents.
-The gun-mounted IRIS sensor warns a hunter if they mistakenly target the person they’re hunting with, or anyone else wearing IRIS-detectable gear.
+The small gun-mounted IRIS sensor, powered by a single AA battery warns a hunter if they mistakenly target the person they’re hunting with, or anyone else wearing IRIS-detectable gear.

 Visit www.huntersafetylab.com for more information.